 The International Leadership University - Kenya is an evangelical Christian University, whose philosophy shall consist of the Statement of Faith as outlined in section 5 of the Statutes.

 Christian spiritual values form the foundation of all the objects, functions and, programs of the University.
 The determination of curriculum; the selection of students, lecturers, and administrators; the requirements for graduation; the character expectations of staff, students, administrators, and lecturers; and the means used for funding and development are all based on biblical values.

-To educate and train Christ-like visionary leaders to spearhead holistic transformation in Africa and the world.
+Mission To educate and train Christ-like visionary leaders to spearhead a holistic transformation in Africa and the world.

 International Leadership University – ILU (formerly Nairobi International School of Theology) is situated 5 kilometers from the city centre in a quiet and serene neighborhood on Mtito Andei Road off the roads Jabavu and Lenana, a block from Kilimani Police Station.